Last Updated on 29 November 2025 by Cycloscope

 When it comes to accommodation in the Hluhluwe area, there are plenty of options available for all budgets and tastes.

-Another good base to explore the area is the town of Hluhluwe, more rustic but quite interesting.
+Another good base to explore the area is the town of Hluhluwe, which is more rustic but quite enjoyable.
 We also spent a night there at Ilala Weavers Hluhluwe Country Cottages.
 The place hosts a craft village where local women produce traditional Zulu baskets, hats, jewelry, and such, a nice way to support the community.
 There is also a nice cafeteria on site.

-If you want to stay inside the Umfolozi Nature Reserve, there are two main camps located inside the park that offer more rustic to luxury accommodations.
-They are a bit more pricey but you’ll get the chance to spend the night inside the park.
+If you want to stay inside the Umfolozi Nature Reserve, two main camps offer rustic to luxury accommodations.
+They are a bit pricier, but you’ll get the chance to spend the night inside the park.

-Overall, prices for accommodation in the area start from 400 Rand, inside the park expect to pay at least 1000 Rand for a double room.
+Overall, accommodation prices in the area start from 400 Rand.
+Inside the park, expect to pay at least 1000 Rand for a double room.

 Problems and possible solutions for the conservation of wild animals in Africa

-Perhaps you already knew it but we only discovered it here, the term “Big 5” defines the five animals that were more difficult to hunt and not, as many people think, the biggest African animals.
+Perhaps you already knew it, but we only discovered it here: the term “Big 5” refers to the five animals that were more difficult to hunt, not, as many people think, the biggest African animals.
 The Big Five are lion, buffalo, rhinoceros, elephant, and leopard.

-The lion, being a nocturnal animal, is a bit difficult to meet by day, we have only seen one from far away.
-We haven’t seen indeed the cheetah that, as our guide explained, is killed by the lion as a competitor in the hunt.
-In nature, the cheetah does not live in the same territory of the lion but here they are forced to live together and, apparently, the lions have the upper hand.
+The lion, being a nocturnal animal, is a bit difficult to meet by day; we have only seen one from far away.
+We haven’t seen the cheetah, which, as our guide explained, is killed by the lion as a competitor in the hunt.
+In nature, the cheetah does not live in the same territory as the lion, but here they are forced to live together, and apparently, the lions have the upper hand.

-Although it is certainly not a zoo but a park of 960 square kilometers that to us may seem immense, it is not as big for animals that used to live in spaces far more boundless than this.
+Although it is undoubtedly not a zoo but a park of 960 square kilometers that, to us, may seem immense, it is not as big as the spaces where animals used to live, which were far more boundless.

-Along the way we saw many trees destroyed, they explained to us that it is the elephants that do it as a “test of strength”.
-What happened before the fences, however, is that the trees had time to regenerate themselves; the elephants migrated to the Zambezi river, on the border between Zambia and Zimbabwe and since this was uncrossable, they returned, crossing Mozambique and back to South Africa: this path took 3 years and in the meantime the trees taken by the elephants grew back.
+Along the way, we saw many trees destroyed; they explained that it was the elephants who did it as a “test of strength”.
+What happened before the fences, however, was that the trees had time to regenerate; the elephants migrated to the Zambezi River, on the border between Zambia and Zimbabwe, and, since this was uncrossable, they returned, crossing Mozambique and back to South Africa.
+This path took 3 years, and in the meantime, the trees the elephants had cut down grew back.

-Now, because of the fences, the elephant migration takes only three months and the vegetation cannot heal its wounds.
-Another problem the park is facing is the poachers: the locals live with a few euros a day and when someone knocks on the door offering $ 30,000 for those who manage to bring a rhino horn it is not easy to say no. Added to this are often corrupt politicians with economic interests in ivory trafficking, horns, and so on.
+Now, because of the fences, the elephant migration takes only three months, and the vegetation cannot heal its wounds.
+Another problem the park is facing is poaching: the locals live on a few euros a day, and when someone knocks on the door offering $30,000 for those who manage to bring in a rhino horn, it is not easy to say no. Added to this are often corrupt politicians with economic interests in ivory trafficking, horns, and so on.

-Our guide suggested the preventive cutting of the rhino horn as a preventive measure, a solution adopted by neighboring Zimbabwe, which decided to anesthetize and cut off the horn of 700 rhinoceros to combat poaching.
-In this way, the rhino finds itself without a horn but alive.
+Our guide suggested cutting rhino horns as a preventive measure, a solution adopted by neighboring Zimbabwe, which decided to anesthetize and cut off the horns of 700 rhinos to combat poaching.
+In this way, the rhino finds itself hornless but alive.

-The idea would be to make it a legal trade, at least as long as there is demand from China and Vietnam that attributes miraculous properties to the horn of a rhino.
+The idea would be to make it a legal trade, at least as long as there is demand from China and Vietnam for the horn of a rhino that is attributed miraculous properties.
 Properties that obviously do not exist since the horn is made of keratin, like our nails.
-The Zimbabwean solution seems an acceptable one since the horn, like our nails, grows again.
+The Zimbabwean solution seems acceptable, since the horn, like our nails, grows back.

-It goes without saying though that the only mammal that is actually in supernumerary is us and that, in our opinion, all these ideas are nothing but ways to preserve and justify human stupidity, but as long as there won’t be a global cultural evolution, we still need to keep the big animals in existence.
+It goes without saying, though, that the only mammal that is actually in supernumerary is us, and that, in our opinion, all these ideas are nothing but ways to preserve and justify human stupidity.
+However, as long as there won’t be a global cultural evolution, we still need to keep the big animals in existence.

 Often the poisoning occurs near the fence, they throw a dead animal inside and poison the meat, in addition to the vultures, also lions, leopards, hyenas, and other animals that go to feed on the carcass are often killed as a collateral effect.